PCSing to Alaska: Military Life in the Last Frontier

 U-Pack specializes in long distance moving, moving to Alaska and military PPM moves — a perfect match!
 Just let us know that you need weight tickets for reimbursement when reserving the move (online or by phone), and we’ll take care of the rest.
 To ensure the details goes smoothly, we have an in-house military moving specialist who makes sure everything is completed correctly.

 - We bring the moving equipment to your home (either a moving trailer, ReloCube container or ocean container depending on needs/availability)

 - You pack and load

-- It travels to Tacoma, WA to sail to Alaska (this typically takes 8-14 business days)
+- The shipment travels to Tacoma, WA and then sets sail to Alaska (transit typically takes 8-14 business days)

-- Once it arrives, we’ll deliver to your new home
+- Once it arrives, we deliver it to your new home

 - You unload

 - We pick up the empty equipment